redox-os/book/src/porting-applications.md

 ### Portability

-- If a application or library ha support for operating systems beyond Linux, it's considered portable (with some exceptions using system call translation or virtualization in the non-Linux ports).
+- If a application or library have support for operating systems beyond Linux, it's considered portable (with some exceptions using system call translation or virtualization in the non-Linux ports).
 If you don't know if some application or library can be ported to Redox, check if a package for it exist in the [FreeBSD](https://github.com/freebsd/freebsd-ports), [OpenBSD](https://github.com/openbsd/ports), [NetBSD](https://www.pkgsrc.se/), and [Haiku](https://github.com/haikuports/haikuports) ports to have a reference, but it may give false-positives like the portable application or library is just not packaged to them or FreeBSD use its Linux compatiblity (Linuxlator) because it prefer the Linux codepath of a library or application.
 Read [this](./developer-faq.md#how-to-determine-if-some-program-is-portable-to-redox) question to learn more about this.

 - We recommend to use the FreeBSD or OpenBSD dependencies of the application if available because Linux dependencies tend to contain Linux-specific kernel features not available on Redox (unfortunately the FreeBSD package naming policy doesn't separate library objects/interpreters from build tools in all cases, thus you need to know or search each item to know if it's a library, interpreter or build tool)